Employment Law and Human Resources

 • Disability

-Some state and local governments offer anti-discrimination protections for additional categories, including those identifying as lesbian, gay, bisexual, or transgendered (LGBT).
+Some state and local governments offer anti-discrimination protections for additional categories, including those identifying as lesbian, gay, bisexual, transgendered, or queer.
+(LGBTQ).

-Harassment typically involves unwanted sexual advances that create a hostile work environment, can also include "quid pro quo" harassment.
-A hostile work environment is one in which the harassed employee has a difficult time functioning and prospering at her job.
-Quid pro quo involves the offer of a raise or promotion in exchange for sexual favors, for example.
+Harassment typically involves unwanted sexual advances that create a hostile work environment and can also include "quid pro quo" harassment.
+A hostile work environment is one in which the harassed employee has a difficult time functioning and prospering at their job.
+For example, quid pro quo involves the offer of a raise or promotion in exchange for sexual favors.

 Leave Laws

-Employers are not required to provide paid sick days or holidays.
-However, most employers are required to provide some (unpaid) time off for illnesses, injuries, or to care for a family member under the federal Family and Medical Leave Act (FMLA).
+In some states, employers are not required to provide paid sick days or holidays.
+But, most employers are required to provide some (unpaid) time off for illnesses, injuries, or to care for a family member under the federal Family and Medical Leave Act (FMLA).
 If you qualify for leave, the employer may not terminate or take other adverse action against you.
 Some states have their own leave laws with additional protections, sometimes offering paid sick leave.

 Was this helpful?